No Bra: Characters

 Masato Kataoka is a freshman in Meikyuu Private Academy who lives by himself in Tokyo.
 He always wears Hawaiian shirts and is best friends with Hideki Nogami.
 Masato is often one to blend with the background, although he does stand up to what he deems unjust from time to time.
-Masato constantly daydreams about the opposite sex (mostly Yuki), but also becomes confused when he sees Yuki as attractive, since he (incorrectly) believes her to be biologically male.
+Masato constantly daydreams about girls (mostly Yuki), but also becomes confused when he sees Yuki as attractive, since he (incorrectly) believes her to be biologically male.
 Masato and Yuki were also childhood friends, but Masato does not remember anything from that time period, much to Yuki's chagrin.

 He appeared short with Kaoru in Kawatsu's other manga Koibana Onsen.